 Effective Date of Policy:

-The College expects that students who choose to consume alcohol will do so responsibly.
+The University expects that students who choose to consume alcohol will do so responsibly.
 Individuals or groups who conduct themselves in a disorderly manner, destroy property, or infringe upon the rights of others are accountable for their behavior and will be subject to campus disciplinary action and/or appropriate civil or criminal actions.
 In other words, drunkenness is a problem, not an excuse for one.
-These policies and regulations apply to all members of the College community and their invited guests.
+These policies and regulations apply to all members of the University community and their invited guests:

-- All alcoholic beverages are to be provided by Daemen College Dining Service at all events approved for alcohol service.
+- All alcoholic beverages are to be provided by Daemen University Dining Service at all events approved for alcohol service.

-- All student social functions involving alcohol are usually limited to members of the Daemen College community and their escorted guests.
+- All student social functions involving alcohol are usually limited to members of the Daemen University community and their escorted guests.
 Students are liable for the actions of their guests.
 The Director of Student Activities will generally refuse alcohol requests for events where unescorted visitors may be expected.
-The Director may refuse entry of any person to any College event.
+The Director may refuse entry of any person to any University event.

-- Dining Service bartenders, campus safety officers, group advisors, the Director of Student Activities, and/or any appropriate individual acting in their official capacity within the Division of Student Affairs have authority to refuse the purchase of alcohol by any person who appears to be intoxicated or troublesome and that person may be required to leave a social event.
+- Dining Service bartenders, campus safety officers, group advisors, the Director of Student Activities, and/or any appropriate individual acting in their official capacity within the Division of Student Affairs has authority to refuse the purchase of alcohol by any person who appears to be intoxicated or troublesome.
+Such a person may be required to leave a social event.

 - Aside from the specifications permitting alcohol at certain student activities, and the guidelines for alcohol permitted in the residence halls listed in this Student Handbook, alcohol cannot be consumed on campus grounds or in private automobiles while on campus grounds.